visdesignlab/visdesignlab.github.io/_persons/lex.md

 ## Bio

-I am an Associate Professor of Computer Science at the Scientific Computing and Imaging Institute and the Kahlert School of Computing at the University of Utah.
+I am a Professor of Computer Science at the Scientific Computing and Imaging Institute and the Kahlert School of Computing at the University of Utah.
 I direct the Visualization Design Lab where we develop visualization methods and systems to help solve today’s scientific problems.

 I am the recipient of an NSF CAREER award and multiple best paper awards or honorable mentions at IEEE VIS, ACM CHI, and other conferences.
 I also received a best dissertation award from my alma mater.
 I co-founded [Datavisyn](http://datavisyn.io), a startup company developing visualization solutions for the pharmaceutical industry.
 I am an associate editor for IEEE TVCG and IEEE CG&A, and I served as area papers chair for IEEE VIS in 2021 and 2023.
 In addition to writing papers, our lab publishes a lot of visualization software.
 My most popular tool is [UpSet, a set visualization technique](http://upset.app/).
 Other tools include [reVISit](https://revisit.dev/), a platform for designing online user sutdies, [MultiNet](https://multinet.app/), a network visualization platform and [trrack](https://github.com/trrack/), a library for tracking provenance in interactive applications.
 You can find other software on our [GitHub Page](https://github.com/visdesignlab).